Overview

 Mongolia is a rapidly urbanising country, with 69 per cent of its citizens now living in cities.
 The majority of Mongolia's population is ethnically Khalkh Mongol, but there are around 20 ethnic groups with substantial numbers of Kazakh and Oirat peoples residing in the west of the country.
 Mongolia is administratively divided into 21 'aimag' (states or provinces) and the capital city of Ulaanbaatar.

 From the mid-1990s, Mongolia has pursued a 'third neighbour' policy which seeks to engage countries with similar views on human rights, democracy and free markets.
-Engagement with countries, such as Australia, has helped Mongolia to expand its trade, investment, development cooperation and foreign policy contacts beyond its immediate neighbours.
+Engagement with third neighbour countries, such as Australia, has helped Mongolia to expand its trade, investment, development cooperation and foreign policy contacts beyond its immediate neighbour.

 Political overview